-Sunwater Comprehensive Plan and GEIS RL-B/NRG
+Land Use Map

+Drawn: RL-B/NRG

-Date: 05/22/2020
+Dose: 05/22/2020

-Land Use Map Scale: 1 inch = 1,600 feet
+Scale: 1 inch = 1,600 feet

 Project: 31600.19

-Town and Village of Stillwater - Saratoga County, New York Figure: 8

-Town of Stillwater Comprehensive Plan & Draft Final G eneric Environmental Impact Statement 2020 Update

-Compression Communication Comm

-[This page is intentionally blank]

-, , ,
+Figure: 8

 As shown in the table, the most prominent land use types in the Town of Stillwater are residential.
 Residential uses include single- and multi-family homes (accounting for 8,111 acres, or approximately 32 percent of the Town's total acreage), mobile home parks (accounting for 117 acres, or approximately 0.5 percent of the Town's total acreage), and apartments (accounting for 70 acres, or approximately 0.3 percent of the Town's total acreage).
 Areas of clustered residential use exist predominantly around the Village and in Saratoga Lake, with more isolated residential uses throughout the Town.